Getting to know Nowruz

 Customs of Nowruz

-The customs and traditions of the ancient celebration of the Persian new year, in other words, Nowruz, have an Iranian color and identity, and these days are a symbol of the bond between Iran’s tribes and people.
+The customs and traditions of the ancient Persian New Year, in other words, Nowruz, have an Iranian color and identity, and these days are a symbol of the bond between Iran’s tribes and people.
 This spring celebration is an ancient promise of the regrowth of nature and the birth of plants, and people believe that with the renewal of nature, you should wear new clothes and celebrate with your loved ones.

 Accordingly, in the solar calendar, Nowrooz, as a symbol of the victory of good over evil, has coincided with the moment of handing over the year on the first day of Farvardin.
 Therefore, from the past to the present, these days have been accompanied by particular customs, among which we will mention the following.